dsicher/pyt/README.md

 >**property:** // REQUIRED
 >\
->the css property to animated, camelcase
+>The css property to animated, camelcase
 >\
 >\
 >**startValue:** // OPTIONAL, REQUIRED ONLY FOR COLORS, default varies
 >\
->the starting value for the animation
+>The starting value for the animation
 >\
 >\
 >**endValue:** // OPTIONAL, REQUIRED FOR COLORS, default varies
 >\
->the ending value for the animation
+>The ending value for the animation
 >\
 >\
 >**units:** // OPTIONAL, IGNORED FOR COLORS, default varies
 >\
->the desired unit (ex. 'px', '%')
+>The desired unit (ex. 'px', '%')
 >\
 >\
 >**startingPerc:** // OPTIONAL, default 1
 >\
->the starting position of the animation in the viewport, as a percent from 0-1
+>The starting position of the animation in the viewport, as a percent from 0-1
 >\
 >\
 >**endingPerc:** // OPTIONAL, default 0
 >\
->the ending position of the animation in the viewport, as a percent from 0-1
+>The ending position of the animation in the viewport, as a percent from 0-1
 >\
 >\
->**startsWithBottom:** // OPTIONAL, EXPERIMENTAL, default FALSE
+>**startWithBottom:** // OPTIONAL, EXPERIMENTAL, default FALSE
 >\
->measure the starting point for the animation from the bottom of the target el rather than the top, TRUE / FALSE
+>Measure the starting point for the animation from the bottom of the target el rather than the top, TRUE / FALSE
 >\
 >\
 >**endWithTop:** // OPTIONAL, EXPERIMENTAL, default FALSE
 >\
->measure the ending point for the animation from the top of the target el rather than the bottom, TRUE / FALSE
+>Measure the ending point for the animation from the top of the target el rather than the bottom, TRUE / FALSE
 >\
 >\
 >**callback:** // OPTIONAL, EXPERIMENTAL